• Skip to primary navigation

 detailed process shots showing how to make pollo asado.

-1. Make the marinade: Add all the marinade ingredients together to a blender or food processor and blend until smooth.
+Toss all the marinade ingredients into a blender or food processor and blend until smooth.

 pollo asado in a blue bowl on a bed of rice with a serving of mexican street corn salad.